 About The Author:

-Audrey Rossow is the owner of A Rossow Consulting, LLC located in Central Massachusetts.
-She has 25+ years’ experience in pharmaceutical and biotech clinical development, Phases 1 – 3b.
-Her core work is in project management and clinical operations.
+Audrey Rossow is the US-based Director of Clinical Operations at Precirix, a Belgian company dedicated to extending and improving the lives of cancer patients by designing and developing novel radiopharmaceuticals, using camelid-derived single-domain antibodies labeled with radioisotopes.
+She has over 30 years’ experience in pharmaceutical and biotech clinical drug development, in many therapeutic areas, Phases 1 through 3.
+Her expertise is in project management and clinical operations.
 She is passionate about site engagement and support, patient recruitment and retention, and sponsor oversight of their CROs.
-She can be reached at email@example.com and her website is http://www.arossowconsulting.com.
+You can reach her at email@example.com.